 What should you do if you have Post Partum Depression?

 Untreated Postpartum Depression can lead to thoughts of harming yourself or your baby, not be able to care for your child, recurrent thoughts of death and suicide.
 Theses are serious and you should contact your doctor or paediatrician if you think you may have PPD.

-We understand how difficult it is with a new born in the home when things are going well let alone if something like this take hold.
+At Evolve we understand how difficult it is with a new born in the home when things are going well let alone if something like this takes hold.

 Author: Adrian Taricani